jacopo1010/TodoRestJavaServlet/README.md

 This repository contains a Java-based backend web service for a Todo Application.
 This project serves as a technical benchmark to explore the balance between Vanilla Java and Lightweight Frameworks,focusing on optimization, resource management, and deployment efficiency.

+🎯 Project Goals & Philosophy
 The core of this project is a "Hybrid" architecture.
 Instead of relying on a "magic" heavyweight framework (like Spring Boot) from the start, this version is built to understand exactly what happens under the hood.

 Why this approach?
 -Dependency Control: To avoid "Dependency Hell" and keep the final binary as slim as possible.